golang-design/research/content/posts/zero-alloc-call-sched.md

 Author(s): [Changkun Ou](https://changkun.de)

 GUI programming in Go is a little bit tricky.
-The infamous issue regarding interacting with the legacy GUI frameworks is that most of the graphics related APIs must be called from the main thread.
+The infamous issue regarding interacting with legacy, GUI frameworks is that most graphics related APIs must be called from the main thread.
-This basically violates the concurrent nature of Go: A goroutine may be arbitrarily and randomly scheduled or rescheduled on different running threads, i.e., the same pice of code will be called from different threads over time, even without evolving the `go` keyword.
+The issue violates the concurrent nature of Go: A goroutine maybe arbitrarily and randomly scheduled or rescheduled on different running threads, i.e., the same piece of code will be called from different threads over time, even without evolving the `go` keyword.

 <!--more-->

 ## Background

-In multi-threaded programming, operating systems provide space, the so-called Thread Local Storage (TLS) for each thread of a process to store their private and local content.
-In the era where multithreaded programming and scheduling algorithms are not rich enough, the TLS feature was very useful to avoid data race since this storage is purely local and guaranteed by the operating system.
+In multithreaded programming, operating systems provide space, the so-called Thread Local Storage (TLS) for each thread of a process to store their private and local content.
+In the era where multithreaded programming and scheduling algorithms are not rich enough, the TLS feature was handy to avoid data race since this storage is purely local and guaranteed by the operating system.

-For example, a graphics rendering backend such as OpenGL Context was designed to store the rendering context of each thread on TLS;
+For example, a graphics rendering backend such as OpenGL Context was designed to store each thread's rendering context on TLS;
-In macOS, the famous GUI framework Cocoa also requires rendering user interfaces on a specific thread, that is the so-called *main thread*.
+In macOS, the famous GUI framework Cocoa also requires rendering user interfaces on a specific thread, which is the so-called *main thread*.

 ## The Main Thread

-In Go, as we all know that a goroutine will be scheduled on different threads due to its internal work-stealing scheduler [^work-steal] [^go11sched].
+In Go, as we know that a goroutine will be scheduled to different threads due to its internal work-stealing scheduler [^work-steal] [^go11sched].

-With work-tealing scheduler, goroutines are not promised to run on a specific thread forever.
-Instead, whenever a goroutine goes to sleep, or endering a system call, or the Go's runtime proactively interrupts the execution of that goroutine, it is likely to be rescheduled to a different thread.
-Therefore, if a rendering (OpenGL) context is stored on the old thread, after switching to a new thread will cause the lose of that old context, too.
+With a work-stealing scheduler, goroutines are not promised to run on a specific thread forever.
+Instead, whenever a goroutine goes to sleep or entering a system call, or the Go runtime proactively interrupts the execution of that goroutine, it is likely to be rescheduled to a different thread.
+Therefore, if an (OpenGL) rendering context is stored on the old thread, switching to a new thread will cause the old context's loss.
-**Because such an interruption can happen at anytime and anywhere, it is impossible to check if the goroutine remains on the same thread when the execution resumes.**
+**Because such an interruption can happen at any time and anywhere, it is impossible to check if the goroutine remains on the same thread when the execution resumes.**

-The original intntion of designing such a scheduler is to eliminate the concept of system thread and multiplexing it.
-In this way, users won't suffer from the paying the cost of threads switch/sleep whereas threads always in its full power mode that constantly running tasks either from user or the runtime.
+The original intention of designing such a scheduler is to eliminate the concept of system thread and multiplex it.
+In this way, users will not suffer from paying the cost of threads switch/sleep, whereas threads always in their full power mode that is continuously running tasks either from the user or the runtime.

 ### Method `runtime.LockOSThread` and Package `mainthread`

-If GUI applications must interact with the OS on the main thread, how can we achieve the goal where we want run a specific thread perminantly?
+If GUI applications must interact with the OS on the main thread, how can we achieve the goal of running a specific thread permanently?
-Luckily, there is a method called `LockOSThread` offered from the `runtime` package, provides the exact feature we want:
+Luckily, there is a method called `LockOSThread` offered from the `runtime` package, provides the same feature we want:

 ```go
 // LockOSThread wires the calling goroutine to its current operating system thread.